Articles of Incorporation (California)

 Business corporations authorized to issue stock, excluding such special organizations as cooperatives, credit unions, etc., are organized under the General Corporation Law, and particularly Title 1, Division 1, Chapter 2, California Corporations Code.

-California Corporations Code Sections 200-202 outline the minimum requirements of Articles of Incorporation for stock corporations.
-Section 13400, et seq. of the Code specifically deals with statutory professional corporations.
-The attached sample has been drafted to meet minimum statutory requirements.
+California Corporations Code Sections 200-202 outline the minimum content requirements of Articles of Incorporation for stock corporations.
+Section 158 of the Code specifically deals with statutory close corporations.
+The attached sample has been drafted to meet those minimum statutory requirements.
 The sample may be used as a guide in preparing documents to be filed with the Secretary of State to incorporate.
-It is, however, suggested that you seek private counsel for advice regarding the proposed corporation's specific business needs, which may require the inclusion of special permissive provisions.
-Not all professions are authorized to form as professional corporations.
-For verification as to the acceptability of a particular profession, please contact the California State Board or Agency having jurisdiction over that profession.
+It is, however, suggested that you seek private counsel for advice regarding the proposed corporation's specific business needs, which may require the inclusion of special permissive provisions or the formation of the corporation as a general stock corporation rather than formation as a close corporation.

 The fee for filing Articles of Incorporation on behalf of a stock corporation is $100.00.
 Check(s) should be made payable to the Secretary of State.